Reading Time: 9 minutes

 One Model Does Not Rule Them All

 In the earliest days, I offered SEO consulting on my own.
 It was a one-person show.
 I set out to help companies overcome their specific SEO challenges.
 I had no specific product.
 I had no scalable services.
 When I was told of a problem, I went in and figured out a solution.
 My clients paid me for this.
-When my sole proprietorship, Greenlane, became an agency in 2012, we kept the same model.
+We kept the same model when my sole proprietorship, Greenlane, became an agency in 2012.

-But in other jobs, I worked in the retainer, percent-of-spend, rev-share, and a value-add model.
+But in other jobs, I worked in the retainer, percent-of-spend, rev-share, and value-add model.
 There are others.
 I’ve seen SEO agencies that offer duplicate deliverables to every client.
 I’ve seen some that (sometimes secretly) have cheaper off-shore labor executing the deliverables.
 Each has benefits and detriments.

 As a customer with a website, you want to understand the model entirely.
 You’ll want to understand the benefits to both parties.
 For example, a percent of spend model, common with SEM campaigns, makes sense at first glance.
 The agency does work based on the amount of work you have available, which is equal to the cost of the ads.
 In this case, the agency will make money if you spend more.
 So the agency has a self-interest in convincing you to spend more.
 But if the agency does not have a solid plan created with your data, you should pump the brakes.
 Anyone can spend your money.
 But not everyone can return an ROI.

 Slick Sales and Fairy Tales